Working with BAM/CRAM/SAM-formatted files

 Note that the file open mode needs to changed from r to rb.

-Using samtools commands within python
+Using samtools and bcftools commands within Python

-corresponds to the command line:
+corresponds to the command lines:

 samtools sort -o output.bam ex1.bam

-pysam.sort("-m", "1000000", "-o", "output.bam", "ex1.bam")
+pysam.sort("-m", "1000000", "-o", "output.bam", "ex1.bam", catch_stdout=False)

 In order to get usage information, try: